-Found in 18 Collections and/or Records:
+Found in 19 Collections and/or Records:

-Overview This item is a prisoner-of-war camp journal made up of three issues prepared in April, May and July of 1943 by three French internees at the Baltic port of Wismar.
-There is currently no biographical information on the creators.
+This collection includes three issues of a prisoner of war camp journal titled "La Dernière Heure," created in April, May, and July of 1943 by French internees at the Baltic port of Wismar.

 Johns Hopkins (1795-1873) was a highly successful Baltimore merchant and philanthropist.
 He left much of his wealth to found a university and hospital in Baltimore.
 This collection contains manuscripts, photographs and printed material by or about Johns Hopkins and his ancestors, 1743-2005.